Coverage GuideCurrent Build Scope

 Coverage is driven by local timeline files in the artifacts catalog.
 If a source timeline is not present there, it is not present here.

-The current build auto-merges every local file in the artifacts data directory that ends with -timeline.json.
-That means the universal timeline is comprehensive only within that local source set.
+The current build auto-merges the maintained source-linked artifact timelines.
+That means the universal timeline is comprehensive only within that maintained source set.
 It is not a live crawler and it does not infer timelines for artifacts that do not ship with timeline data.

-As of the current build, the viewer merges 38 local source timelines and 1297 dated events.
+As of the current build, the viewer merges 38 source-linked timelines and 1297 dated events.
 The source timelines currently span APAC, EU, LATAM, UK, and US artifacts.

 The current merged source set includes the following local timeline datasets.